Areas of expertise

 In some cases, a party may fail to follow a court’s order leading the offended party to file a motion for contempt.
 Some examples include failing to pay child or spousal support, not adhering to parenting time schedules, or not living up to debt obligations.
 If found in violation, individuals can be sentenced to jail, ordered to pay monetary sanctions and/or attorney fees, as well as taking steps to reinstate compliance.

-Our attorneys ensure that all the proper steps are taken, giving your case a better chance of success.
+Our divorce attorneys ensure that all the proper steps are taken, giving your case a better chance of success.

 Schedule a Consultation Today